Divian Ladwa: TV and film

-"Ladwa gives a fascinating portrayal of the adopted brother."

-Along with Dev Patel and David Wenham, Ladwa was included in the film's submission to the Screen Actors Guild Awards for their Best Supporting Actor category.

 In 2018, he appeared in Ant-Man and the Wasp as Uzman, the right-hand man of antagonist Sonny Burch.

 Later that year ITV announced Ladwa's involvement as a series regular in their upcoming police drama Wild Bill, playing opposite Rob Lowe, Rachel Stirling, Angela Griffin and Bronwyn James.

 In 2019, Ladwa appeared in the British dark comedy series The End of the F***ing World as Sid, a talkative cop.
 He made a special guest appearance in episode 7 of the second series.
 The series premiered on Channel 4 in the UK and internationally the following day on Netflix.
 Netflix submitted Ladwa for consideration for the Primetime Emmy Awards as Outstanding Guest Actor in a Comedy Series category for his portrayal of Sid.